elixir-europe/BioHackathon-projects-2020/projects/24/IDPCentral/BioHackrXivReport/paper.md

   - name: Ivan Mičetić
     orcid: 0000-0003-1691-8425
     affiliation: 2
-  - name: Andras Hatos
+  - name: András Hatos
     orcid: 0000-0001-9224-9820
     affiliation: 2
 affiliations:
  - name: Heriot-Watt University, Edinburgh, UK
    index: 1
- - name: University of Padua, Padua, Italy
+ - name: Department of Biomedical Sciences, University of Padua, Padova, Italy
    index: 2
 bibliography: paper.bib
 ---

 # Background

-One of the goals of the ELIXIR Intrinsically Disordered Protein (IDP) [community](https://elixir-europe.org/communities/intrinsically-disordered-proteins) is create a registry called [IDPCentral](https://idpcentral.org/).
+One of the goals of the ELIXIR Intrinsically Disordered Protein (IDP) [community](https://elixir-europe.org/communities/intrinsically-disordered-proteins) is create a registry called [IDPcentral](https://idpcentral.org/registry).
 The registry will aggregate data contained in the community's specialist data sources such as [DisProt](https://disprot.org/) [@hatos_disprot_2020], [MobiDB](https://mobidb.bio.unipd.it/) [@piovesan_mobidb_2021], and [Protein Ensemble](https://proteinensemble.org/) [@lazar_ped_2021] so that proteins that are known to be intrinsically disordered can be discovered; with summary details of the protein presented, and the specialist source consulted for more detailed data.

-At the [ELIXIR BioHackathon-Europe 2020](https://elixir-europe.org/events/biohackathon-2020), we aimed to investigate the feasibility of populating IDPCentral harvesting the Bioschemas markup that has been deployed on the IDP community data sources.
+At the [ELIXIR BioHackathon-Europe 2020](https://elixir-europe.org/events/biohackathon-2020), we aimed to investigate the feasibility of populating IDPcentral harvesting the Bioschemas markup that has been deployed on the IDP community data sources.
 The benefit of using Bioschemas markup, which is embedded in the HTML web pages for each protein in the data source, is that a standard harvesting approach can be used for all data sources; rather than needing bespoke wrappers for each data source API.
 We expect to harvest the markup using the Bioschemas Markup Scraper and Extractor ([BMUSE](https://github.com/HW-SWeL/BMUSE)) tool that has been developed specifically for this purpose.

 The challenge, however, is that the sources contain overlapping information about proteins but use different identifiers for the proteins.
 After the data has been harvested, it will need to be processed so that information about a particular protein, which will come from multiple sources, is consolidated into a single concept for the protein, with links back to where each piece of data originated.

-As well as populating the IDPCentral registry, we plan to consolidate the markup into a knowledge graph that can be queried to gain further insight into the IDPs.
+As well as populating the IDPcentral registry, we plan to consolidate the markup into a knowledge graph that can be queried to gain further insight into the IDPs.

 # Data and Data Models